 - 1. Shirts and tops must be long enough to be tucked in and cover the midriff area when arms are extended horizontally.
 "Spaghetti straps", halter tops, tank tops and 'see through' tops are not appropriate Necklines should be modest, shirts that show a large amount of the chest area or display cleavage are not appropriate for school.
 Material should extend to the cap of the shoulder if the shirt is sleeveless. - 2.
-Shorts, skirts, & dresses must extend to within 2 inches of the top of the knee. - 3.
-No articles of clothing will be allowed at school that has holes 2 inches above the knee, larger than 2 inches in any direction.
-All other holes must be completely covered where no skin is visible. - 4.
+Shorts, skirts, & dresses must extend to within 2 inches of the top of the knee.

+- 3. Any article of clothing having holes 2 inches above the knees may not be worn without hole being completely covered so no skin is showing. - 4.
 "Leggings"- Any compression/elastic/stretch type material pants or shorts.
 MUST have a loose fitting article of clothing over them that extends past the outstretched fingertips, such as shorts, dress, skirt, or shirt. - 5.
-Hats, bandanas, and non-prescription sunglasses are not to be visible on campus during the school day. - 6.
-Articles of clothing must be free of profanity, reference to controlled substance, reference to or endorsing political candidates, sexually suggestive, or culturally insulting remarks. - 7.
-Articles of clothing should be worn in such a manner that underclothing is not exposed (i.e. sagging pants). - 8.
+Bandanas, and non-prescription sunglasses are not to be visible on campus during the school day. - 6.
+Articles of clothing must be free of profanity, reference to controlled substance, reference to or endorsing political candidates, sexually suggestive, or culturally insulting remarks. - Articles of clothing should be worn in such a manner that underclothing is not exposed (i.e. sagging pants). - 8.
 Students may not wear articles of clothing intended to be sleepwear (i.e. pajamas, slippers). - 9.
 Shoes with rollers on the soles cannot be worn to school. - 10.
-Hats & visors will be allowed at P.E. during outside activities as sun protection only.
-They must be kept in the P.E. locker and not seen in classrooms or on campus. - 1st offense- student will correct dress code violation before returning to class.
+Hats, beanies, hoodies etc. must be removed when entering any building, Hallway, or classroom on campus.

+1st offense- student will correct dress code violation before returning to class.
 Parents will be notified of violation.
 All other offenses may result in a discipline referral and student must correct violation before returning to class.